Depletion of the body's carbohydrate stores and dehydration are two factors limiting prolonged exercise.

 In a trial conducted by scientists in the city of Aberdeen, it was determined that a 2% carbohydrate-electrolyte drink provided a more effective combat to exercise fatigue in a hot climate when compared to a 15% carbohydrate-electrolyte mixture (Galloway and Maughan 2000).

 Seven Rules of Hydration (Troop 1994)

 Intracellular fluid and interstitial fluid have the same osmotic pressures Intracellular fluid and interstitial fluid have the same osmotic pressures under normal circumstances.
 The principal cation inside the cell is Potassium and the principal cation outside the cell is Sodium.
 A fluid imbalance between these two compartments is caused by a change in the Potassium or Sodium concentration.
 Sodium balance in the body is controlled by aldosterone and antidiuretic hormone (ADH).
 ADH regulates extracellular fluid electrolyte concentration by adjusting the amount of water reabsorbed into the blood by the kidneys.
 Aldosterone regulates extracellular fluid volume by adjusting the amount of sodium reabsorbed by the blood from the kidneys.

 Certain conditions may result in a decrease in the sodium concentration in interstitial fluid.
 For instance, during sweating, the skin excretes sodium as well as water.
 If we replace the lost fluid with plain water, then we may produce a sodium deficit.
 The decrease in sodium concentration in the interstitial fluid lowers the interstitial fluid osmotic pressure and establishes an effective water concentration between the interstitial fluid and the intracellular fluid.
 Water moves from the interstitial fluid into the cells, producing two results that can be quite serious:

 Alcohol is a high-octane fuel, but it cannot be metabolised to provide energy except in the liver and then only at a very slow rate.
 Energy provided by alcohol tends to be converted to fat and excessive consumption may cause liver damage.
-As a diuretic it will cause dehydration and evidence suggests that vitamin B and C may be depleted.
+As a diuretic, it will cause dehydration and evidence suggest that vitamin B and C may be depleted.
 Excessive alcohol will diminish aerobic capacity and impair motor function.